Focus on Blubrry Podcasting: Podcast Directory

 Blubrry offers three different tiers of podcast statistics:

-• Blubrry Free Statistics: A quick and easy solution for getting a snapshot of how many downloads your podcast is receiving and how/where people are consuming your show.
+• Blubrry Free Statistics: A quick and easy solution for getting a snapshot of how many downloads your podcast receives and how/where people consume your show.
 Free Stats can be used with any podcast publishing platform that supports third-party stats providers.

 • Blubrry Standard Statistics: This version of Blubrry Stats is available for $5/month and is a big step up from Free Stats.
-Standard Stats allows you to compare episodes and see download trends across your entire stats history.
-Standard Stats unlocks Blubrry Media Kit, a great tool for promoting your show.
+Standard Stats allows you to compare episodes and see download trends across your stats history.
+Standard Stats unlocks Blubrry Media Kit, an excellent tool for promoting your show.
 This level of Blubrry Stats is also available as part of Blubrry’s $12/month Standard Media Hosting package, providing an affordable full-service podcast publishing solution.

-• Blubrry Advanced Statistics: Available with all Blubrry Advanced Media Hosting plans (starting at $20/month), Blubrry Advanced Stats provides the most comprehensive look at your show’s audience.
-Along with all of the features included in Standard Stats, Advanced Stats estimates total listeners/subscribers, provides listener retention/partial plays, and impactful play data.
+• Blubrry Advanced Statistics: With all Blubrry Advanced Media Hosting plans (starting at $20/month), Blubrry Advanced Stats provides the most comprehensive look at your show’s audience.
+Along with all of the features in Standard Stats, Advanced Stats estimates total listeners/subscribers and provides listener retention/partial plays and impactful play data.

 Go Even Further

 Knowing your show’s audience goes beyond just the numbers.
 Each tier of Blubrry Stats allows you to create Listener Surveys that can be used to gain more specific insights into your audience, like age/gender/economic demographics.
-Listener Surveys are anonymized on the listener side but the aggregate data they provide can help you to get the biggest possible picture of your show’s audience.
+Listener surveys are anonymized on the listener side, but their aggregate data can help you get the most indepth picture of your show’s audience.

 Leaving the Void